-Where a referral displays in the Global Referrals tab is impacted by its Status.
-The Status field communicates information about whether a referral has been accepted, if the client is in the process of being enrolled in a program, or if the referral has expired.
+A referral’s Status impacts where it displays in the Global Referrals tab.
+The Status communicates if a program accepted a referral, if the client is in the process of enrollment, or if the referral expired.

 Updating a Referral’s Status